SeanTKeegan/OpenCVPiano/README.md

   * keyboard

-**The buttons can be interacted with in the same way as with the keyboard at the top of the screen.**
+**The buttons can be interacted with in the same way as the keyboard at the top of the screen.**

 #### Sustain Button:
-This button controls the duration that each note is played.
-This can be toggled on and off by hitting it with your hand.
+This button controls the duration of each note.
+This can be toggled on and off by hitting.

 #### Pitch Button & Up/Down Buttons:
 By default the frequency of the note is 1.
 This corresponds to the keys at the top of the screen - starting on middle C. By raising this number to 2, the user can change the octave of the corresponding note on the keyboard.